Food vouchers reduce hardship

 Zahida Khleef, from the west of the Aleppo Governorate: “I feel lonely, and I am always exhausted.
 The war has had a big effect on my life.
 My husband died during an air strike and my eldest son died soon afterwards.
 I can hardly provide for my other children.
 However, Welthungerhilfe and Ihsan have helped me to buy tools and seeds – now I grow my own vegetables.
 I hope that the war is over soon, so I can go back to my home and live there in peace.”

 Nouri Kamel, 63, from the north of Hama: “We had to leave our house and our fields behind.
 Now we live with our eight children in a single room.
 Every day is a challenge.
-It is worst when someone gets ill.
+It is worse when someone gets ill.
 We can’t afford to see a doctor or get medicine.
 Things have been going better for us since we started getting food vouchers.
 It makes me so happy to see that my children have enough to eat.
 However, I am scared about the future.
 I don’t want my children to have to live as refugees.
 I want their lives to be full of peace and joy.”

 Welthungerhilfe has been active in Syria since 2012, helping people survive and supporting them in their difficult situations.